 - 太極一百零八式 Tai Ji 108 steps

-Dao De Jing: The guide of Lao Zi is the most important text that is responsible for the emergence of philosophical Daoism.
-These teachings describe the principles of the Dao and explain our self as well as the interactions with nature.
-In our academy, we teach the functional relationship with the Daoist teachings of Lao Zi, the connection with Taiji and at the highest level the Dao.
+Dao De Jing: The guide of Lao Zi is the most important text responsible for the emergence of philosophical Daoism.
+These teachings describe the principles of the Dao and explain ourselves and our interactions with nature.
+In our academy, we teach the functional relationship with the Daoist teachings of Lao Zi, the connection with Taiji, and at the highest level, the Dao.

 Daoist Medicine: The body and mental processes with which we are concerned have formed a complete medical understanding thousands of years ago, according to which the TCM also developed later.
 Understanding your own resources is necessary for increased training progress and efficient health cultivation through your own preventive measures.